USEPA/WNTR/documentation/stormwater.rst

 it is possible to identify assets that are upstream and downstream from other assets.
 This calculation helps identify travel time along flow paths and capacity limitations along those paths.

+``[TODO: Add example]``

 Response time
 ^^^^^^^^^^^^^
+Response time quantifies the amount of time before a backup impacts an upstream node.
+Response time is a function of the travel path, available capacity, and upstream loads.

+``[TODO: Add example]``

 Graphics